Search

 A step forward for dietetic education

 The CAT workbook is a great example of how PebblePad can help institutions deliver structured, competency-based learning in a way that’s flexible, collaborative and learner-centred.
-By digitising the CAT and aligning it with the latest BDA guidance, we’re helping educators and placement providers deliver consistent, high-quality assessment experiences – while giving learners the tools they need to succeed.
+By digitising the CAT and aligning it with the latest BDA guidance, we’re helping educators and practice-based learning providers deliver consistent, high-quality assessment experiences – while giving learners the tools they need to succeed.

 If you want to learn more about how PebblePad can support your own practice-based learning programmes, we’d love to hear from you – if you’re already a customer, contact your Customer Success Manager or, if you’re new to PebblePad, click here to talk to one of our team to learn more.